josfeldmann/NPCSpriteSheetImporter/README.md

 # NPC Spritesheet Importer

+<b>Note This repo is in development rn, I am still adding and changing stuff while I complete my asset packs.
+Once I have finished my 10 packs I will clean it up and finalize it</b>

 This is a tool I made in order to easily convert the sprite sheets I was making from [Retro Diffusion](https://retrodiffusion.ai/) into Unity animation files.
 This repo also includes all the spritesheets and animations I am creating for my free [Pokemon Style NPC Collection](https://itch.io/c/7450018/pokemon-style-npcs) on Itch.io.

 ## The Tool